briomusic/Freeloader/README.md

-# freeloader
+#Freeloader
 swift package based sound preview

 ##Background
 I am in the process of refactoring my aging Appstore Project `Cloudsynth`.
 Cloudsynth is a sample player, initially based on the SoundCloud.com sound library.

-I want to provide the user additional services like Freesound.com to download sounds from, so I started to refactor the whole Sound Download System, which I now present as a testable stand-alone project.
+I wanted to provide the user additional services like Freesound.com to download sounds from, so I started to refactor the whole Sound Download System, which I now present as a testable stand-alone project.

 ##Technology
 1. **Swift** (replacing Obj-C)